 If we examine temperature anomalies this summer by comparison with the middle of the 20th century, we see that from April to July this summer, there was an anomaly of more than 2° Celsius.
-It means that even those there is warming of 1° Celsius, there can be much larger anomalies in a single location or in single months.
+It means that even when there is warming of 1° Celsius, there can be much larger anomalies in a single location or in single months.
 One can see clearly that this was a very extreme summer.

 It is not only temperature that is affected; so too is the water cycle.
 There are impacts in the form of heavy precipitation.
 The link is that when there is warmer air, it can contain more moisture, which means that when it is raining, there is more rain.
 There were some floods in France in 2016.
 There were some in Japan in 2018.
 There were some in the United States associated with tropical cyclones.
 I have heard about flooding in Donegal.
 There is no specific study on this but with heavy precipitation increasing with warmer climate, it is probable that precipitation levels have also been affected.

 To give members a general picture, the last IPCC report, from 2013, shows a likely increase due to human influence on climate.
 For heavy precipitation, the evidence is less strong but there is medium confidence that the trend since 1950 is also due to human influence.
 There was lower confidence in the evidence for drought and tropical cyclones but there is new evidence for the attribution of drought to human-induced climate change, for instance, in the Mediterranean region.
 This is also the case with heavy precipitation associated with tropical cyclones.
 We have more evidence for extremes being linked to human-induced climate change.